Liam-Helfrich/LockBoxCode/photos/desc.md

 The up and down buttons can be used to scroll through the menu.
 The right button will proceed to the next menu based on the current selection.
 The "Lock" option locks the box with the current PIN, the "Set code" option allows the user to change the PIN, and the "Time lock" option allows the user to lock the box for a set duration.

+Note that the box will enter sleep mode if no input is provided for ten consecutive seconds.
+Pressing the up button will wake the box from sleep mode.

 ### Setting the PIN

 The "Set code" menu is where the PIN can be set.
 The left and right buttons are used to select the digit to change, while the up and down buttons increase or decrease the value of the selected digit.